If you intend to work your way through this article, go here for the version-controlled source.

 endif

-The Vim After Directory
+The Vim ftplugin Directory

 Naturally, Vim doesn’t treat every filetype the same.
 Set specific configuration variables in